FinnWylie/1800_202530_DTC14/README.md

 ## Contributors
 - **Rathnesh** -  Fun fact: Loves to code, and game
 - **Kevin Wu** - BCIT CST Student who loves any kind of sports.
 - **Finn** - BCIT CST Student with a passion for the outdoors and video editing.
-Fun fact: Has sailed over 27,000 km offshore.

 ---